Occluder and Closure Device Fatigue Testing

 Occluder Device Fatigue Testing

-A frequency sweep is conducted prior to the testing to determine a stable and safe testing frequency to minimize potential artifacts (i.e., diametricexcursions) observed using laser micrometer, strobe light, or high speed video camera.
-The test is accelerated to obtain results in a shorter time-period than physiological rates would allow and is conducted under simulated physiological environment, in saline at 37 ± 2°C.
+A frequency sweep is conducted prior to the testing to determine a stable and safe testing frequency to minimize potential artifacts (i.e., diametricexcursions) observed using a laser micrometer, strobe light, or high-speed video camera.
+The test is accelerated to obtain results in a shorter time period than physiological rates would allow and is conducted under a simulated physiological environment, in saline at 37 ± 2°C.

 The image below shows a stent graft tester configured to accommodate two closure devices per station with specialized mounting requirements.
 The objective of this test is to demonstrate device integrity under mechanical fatigue for 400M cycles to meet the requirements for in vitro mechanical fatigue testing stated in ASTM F 2477 and ISO 25539-1 AMENDMENT 1.
 Target strain is derived from customer-provided FEA analysis based on worst-case clinical loading conditions.

 The image below is an example of custom-designed fixtures for occluder and closure device tensile fatigue testing.
 The multi-specimen fixture can accommodate devices of different sizes or diameters.
 In some cases, wedges are placed between the plates to simulate worst-case scenarios where one or both discs are at an angle with respect to the stem.

 A key advantage of the design is that it allows both positive and negative bending through an inflection point for either unidirectional or bidirectional bending fatigue tests.
 Customer-provided FEA data are used to define the desired angular displacements, and testing can typically be accelerated up to 40Hz.